 - If obstruction cannot be avoided, more targets than necessary can be used, to increase the chances that a sufficient number of targets is available for re-calibration or re-optimization even if some are not detected.

-- The target must be large enough in order to be detected, depending on the GSD.
+- The target must be large enough in order to be visible in the images.

 - Good image overlap makes the AutoGCPs results more reliable, with each target visible in multiple images.